What Is A False Church?

 As the Reformers pointed out, false churches are real.
 It seems from Revelation 2:5, that God will judge any congregation that refuses to follow his commands.
 One of those judgments is to remove its “lampstand from its place”.
 That judgment suggests the church will become false.

-Some of the more prominent examples of supposedly Christian groups that Biblical and Reformed theologians have usually considered false are…
+Some of the more prominent examples of so-called Christian groups that Reformed theologians have often considered false are…

 - The Catholic Church